zapier/visual-builder/docs/_embed/automatic_account_creation.md

 Our Automatic Account Creation feature will automatically create an account for first-time Zapier users when they try to set up Zaps through your app, removing the hassle of having to create a new account with a new service.

-THe following requirements exist for partners who are interested in leveraging Automatic Account Creation.
+The following requirements exist for partners who are interested in leveraging Automatic Account Creation.
 A partner must support the following:

 - OAuth2 Protocol
 - OpenID Connect protocol